 - 4.2 The candidates have discretion of opting for his/her own scribe or request the Commission for the same.
-The details of scribe i.e. whether own or the Commission's and the details of scribe in case candidates are bringing their own scribe, will be sought at the time of filling up the application form online as per proforma at Appendix-V. - 4.3 The qualification of the Commission's scribe as well as own scribe will not be more than the minimum qualification criteria of the Examination.
+The details of scribe i.e. whether own or the Commission's and the details of scribe in case candidates are bringing their own scribe, will be sought at the time of filling up the application form online as per proforma at Appendix-V (for candidates having 40% disability or more) and Appendix VII (for candidates having less than 40% disability and having difficulty in writing). - 4.3 The qualification of the Commission's scribe as well as own scribe will not be more than the minimum qualification criteria of the Examination.
 However, the qualification of the scribe should always be matriculate or above. - 4.4 The Persons with Benchmark Disabilities in the category of blindness, locomotor disability (both arm affected BA) and cerebral palsy will be allowed Compensatory Time of twenty minutes per hour of the Examination.
 In case of other categories of Persons with Benchmark Disabilities, this facility will be provided on production of a certificate to the effect that the person concerned has physical limitation to write from the Chief Medical Officer/ Civil Surgeon/Medical Superintendent of a Government Health Care institution as per proforma at Appendix IV.